Welcome to the El Mirage Fire Department

-The El Mirage Fire Department (EMFD) began in the early 1960s when the citizens recognized the need for fire protection in the community and formed the El Mirage Volunteer Fire Department.
+The El Mirage Fire Department (EMFD) was established in the early 1960s when the citizens recognized the need for fire protection in the community and formed the El Mirage Volunteer Fire Department.
 As the community continued to grow, so did the fire safety and emergency medical calls for service.

 In 1981, the City hired its first full time fire chief, Eddie Rios.
 As call volume and responsibilities continued to increase, in order to continue to meet the needs of the community, the City transitioned from a volunteer department to a full-time, paid department in 1987.

-In 1992, EMFD became a member of the Phoenix Regional Automatic Aid Consortium where all members units and crews are accepted across all City boundaries as equal service levels.
+In 1992, EMFD became a member of the Phoenix Regional Automatic Aid Consortium where all members units and crews are accepted across all jurisdictions as providing equal service levels.
 The Automatic Aid system is a unique and efficient system that essentially eliminates all jurisdictional boundaries when it comes to emergency response.

 All emergency units in the system are tracked by satellite.
 As a result when a person calls 9-1-1, the “system” identifies the closest appropriate unit to the emergency and dispatches that unit regardless of what city it belongs to.
 By being a part of this consortium it allows the City of El Mirage to utilize outside fire departments to assist with fire protection and emergency medical services.

 Today the EMFD is an all hazard response Fire Department that responds to nearly 4,500 calls for service annually.
 We respond to and mitigate a variety of emergency situations including fires, auto accidents, medical emergencies, swift water rescues, and hazardous materials incidents.

 When the EMFD members are not responding to emergencies they are busy with on-going training, fire safety inspections, pre-incident planning, public education, hydrant testing, and charitable activities.